 How much you pay your nanny is only part of the equation.
 When budgeting for nanny services, you should consider other costs, like nanny taxes, background checks, and supplemental care when your nanny is sick or on vacation.

 These additional expenses include:

-- Nanny taxes: According to the Internal Revenue Service, nannies (full-time or not) are employees — not independent contractors — meaning families are responsible for not only withholding state and federal taxes for the nanny, but also covering the costs of taxes typically paid by other kinds of employers.
-These “nanny taxes” kick in when the nanny makes more than $2,200 in a calendar year, and how much they are varies by location.
+- Nanny taxes: According to the Internal Revenue Service, nannies (full-time or not) are employees — not independent contractors — meaning families are responsible for not only withholding state and federal taxes for the nanny but also covering the costs of taxes typically paid by other kinds of employers.
+These “nanny taxes” kick in when the nanny makes more than $2,200 in a calendar year, and how much they are varied by location.
 Note: These taxes apply even if you hired your nanny through an intermediary, like a service or website.

 - Intermediary agencies: If you hire a nanny through a referral agency or nanny service, these organizations will generally charge fees to vet and recommend nannies for you.

 - Periodic background checks: Background checks for nannies before hiring them, as well as on an annual or routine basis, are also an added cost.
 Typically, the more in-depth the background check, the higher the fee.

 - Additional certifications: Families insisting that their nannies are up-to-date on CPR and first aid certifications will often pay for them to be renewed every few years.